-As the manager of Penn State Abington Kids and Teen College, I want to thank all of the new and returning families for joining us this past summer on campus.
-Our 2015 camp schedule will be available online starting in January 2015.
+As the manager of Penn State Abington Kids and Teen College, I welcome all new and returning families and invite you to join us again next summer.
+Registration for the 2017 camp season will be open in February 2017.
 We are happy to answer any questions you might have about our summer camps.
 Our staff is dedicated to providing an educational and fun summer camp experience for your child.

 Every year we strive to improve and provide the best possible programs in the safest environment.
 We review our camp’s policies and procedures annually, and institute any necessary changes to better ensure the well-being of our campers.
 Below I have outlined some of the measures we take to ensure that all students have an enjoyable and safe camp experience.

 Please do not hesitate to contact me if you have any questions about our camps and our campus procedures.
 The camp office is located in the Office of Continuing Education, in the Rydal Executive Plaza (corner of Susquehanna and Rydal Roads), 215-881-7400.
-My direct number is 215-881-7339, or you can email me at email@example.com.
+My direct number is 215-881-7339, or you can email me at firstname.lastname@example.org.